 It is Max Roach who plays on myriad classic sides with Charlie Parker from the beginning.
 Early tracks like 1945’s “Ko-Ko,” “Now’s the Time,” and “Billie’s Bounce” are among the most influential jazz recordings in history.
 While the drumming on these tracks is immortal, Roach would sound better and better with Bird over the next decade, pushing himself and his instrument on every recording.
 The 1953 records of “Confirmation” and “Chi-Chi” with Al Haig and Percy Heath feature the highest-level ensemble playing recorded in a studio with Parker.
 If Percy and Max showed up anywhere in the world right now playing just how they played for Bird in 1953, they could take anybody’s gig.
-(This is not true of the performances of the bass and drums on most classic bebop.)

 While Max Roach’s beat would always be a little icy in comparison to Kenny Clarke’s glow, his fearsome clarity and control would ultimately make his music more expressive than Clarke’s.
 Also from 1953 and with Hank Jones and Teddy Kotick, “Kim” is the definitive Bird and Roach “as fast as you can count it” rhythm changes.
 To this day, it sounds like the record player is at 45 rpm.
 “Kim” is slashing, angular, and quite unbelievably virtuosic: classic mid-century Black American art.